flowground/amazonaws-com-globalaccelerator-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### CreateListener
-### Create a listener to process inbound connections from clients to an accelerator.
+> Create a listener to process inbound connections from clients to an accelerator.
 Connections arrive to assigned static IP addresses on a port, port range, or list of port ranges that you specify.
-To see an AWS CLI example of creating a listener, scroll down to <b>Example</b>.
+To see an AWS CLI example of creating a listener, scroll down to <b>Example</b>.<br/>

 #### Input Parameters
 * `Action` - _required_